-The most interesting critical point located is at centre of the phase space $(\tilde{x}^{*}=0, v^{*}=0)$.
+The most interesting critical point is located at the centre of the phase space $(\tilde{x}^{*}=0, v^{*}=0)$.
 The eigenvalues of the linearisation matrix calculated at this point are

-with vanishing one of the eigenvalues we have a degenerated non-hyperbolic critical point and, as in the Jordan frame case, stability analysis requires use of the centre manifold theorem \cite{Perko:book,Wiggins:book,Hrycyna:2010yv}.
+and, with one of the eigenvalues vanishing, we have a degenerate non-hyperbolic critical point.
+As in the Jordan frame case, the stability analysis requires the use of the centre manifold theorem \cite{Perko:book,Wiggins:book,Hrycyna:2010yv}.

-We can easily find the following equation for an invariant manifold
+We can easily find the following equation for an invariant manifold:

-where the the function $h(v)$ is an arbitrary polynomial
+where the the function $h(v)$ is an arbitrary polynomial:

 and this manifold is called the centre manifold.
-Using the centre manifold theorem we can find the constants $a_{i}$ to an arbitrary order
+Using the centre manifold theorem, we can find the constants $a_{i}$ to an arbitrary order:

-This way we can find equation for the invariant centre manifold to an arbitrary precision.
-Finally, we can conclude that the asymptotic state under considerations results from the saddle--node bifurcation and can be made split adding arbitrary small distortion to the model \cite{Perko:book, Wiggins:book}.
+In this way, we can find the equation for the invariant centre manifold to arbitrary precision.
+Finally, we conclude that the asymptotic state under consideration results from a saddle-node bifurcation and can be split by adding an arbitrarily small distortion to the model \cite{Perko:book, Wiggins:book}.

 The energy conservation condition \eqref{eq:en_e} and the acceleration equation \eqref{eq:accel_e} calculated at this asymptotic state give